1. What is a Chromebook? What can it do?

 If the Chromebook is stolen, the student is responsible for the full cost of replacement.
 If the Chromebook is damaged, they will receive a loaner device while the Chromebook is repaired.
 The District will cover the cost for student issued Chromebook repairs.7.
 Are the Chromebooks uniquely assigned to a specific student?Yes.
 Each Chromebook has a unique asset tag that is assigned to a student’s id number.8.
 Will my student be using the same Chromebook all 4 years at WeGo?Yes.
 Chromebooks will be assigned to each new incoming student by id number,

 9. What happens if my student’s Chromebook is not working?
 Will he be given a loaner to use for class?

 If the Chromebook is not working, the student needs to go to TSI (Tech Support Internship).
 Technicians at TSI will determine if a loaner will be issued.
-Any and all repairs will be charged to the student/parent.
-See "Insurance Option and Repair Costs" on the left.
+The District will cover the repair costs on student issued devices.

 10. What will my student do if we don’t have wifi access at home?

 There are various locations in the community that offer free wifi access.
 Please visit our webpage for the complete list.
 The District also has wireless hotspots available in the LRC for students to borrow.

 11. Will there be charging stations at the school?